OData/v3ProtocolDocument/OData.markdown

 In response to a [Data Modification](#datamodification) or [Action](#actions) request containing a [`Prefer header`](#preferheader), the server may include a `Preference-Applied` response header to specify the `prefer` header value that was honored.

-If the server has returned content in the response, it MAY include a Preference-Applied response header with a value of `return-content`.
+If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-content`.

-If the server has not returned content in the response, it MAY include a Preference-Applied response header with a value of `return-no-content`.
+If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-no-content`.

 ### 7.5.3.
 The `Retry-After` Header ###